Thinking of becoming NASM-certified and not sure which of the courses to start with?

 What Is Kinesiology?

-Kinesiology is the study of the information about the state of health of all body systems and organs.
+Kinesiology is the study of information about the state of health of all body systems and organs.

 Kinesiology addresses physiological, biomechanical, and psychological dynamic principles and mechanisms of movement.